-Our degree programs are regionally accredited by the New England Association of Schools and Colleges (NEASC).
+Our degree programs are regionally accredited by the New England Commission of Higher Education (NECHE).

 Healthcare is the fastest-growing sector of the U.S. economy, employing over 18 million people* and accounting for about a fifth of the nation's economy.

 Today's healthcare system has undergone tremendous change with the implementation of new legislation and policy on the state and national level that have created tremendous implications for healthcare organizations, as well as for individual healthcare professionals.
-The Master of Healthcare Management (MHM) curriculum was created at the nexus between policy implementation and business management — designed to provide participants with the knowledge, skills and abilities needed to evaluate the implications of policy on organizational structure, marketing, finance and strategy.
+The Master of Healthcare Management (MHM) curriculum was created at the nexus between policy implementation and business management.
+This online business degree program is designed to provide participants with the knowledge, skills and abilities needed to evaluate the implications of policy on organizational structure, marketing, finance and strategy.

-The program also serves students who are interested in exploring entrepreneurial opportunities within healthcare.
+The program also serves students pursuing their business degree online who are interested in exploring entrepreneurial opportunities within healthcare.

 Nearly all of our students are working adults who recognize New England College of Business as a good fit for its convenience and flexibility.
 Sixty-three percent of them are employed at organizations which have a Corporate Partner relationship with New England College of Business.